 8) The Scottish National Gallery – This large gallery sits right in the centre of Edinburgh’s main street, Princes Street.
 It’s home to the national collection of fine art, covering Scottish and international art from the beginning of the Renaissance up to the start of the 20th century.

-9) The Modern Gallery of Art – Made up of two building facing each other in the surrounds of an impressively sculpted landscape.
+9) The Modern Gallery of Art – Made up of two buildings facing each other in the surrounds of an impressively sculpted landscape.
 Housing the national collection of modern and contemporary art, the gallery exhibits have included the work of Turner Prize winner Tracey Emin, Jeff Koons and Damien Hirst.

 10) Dovecot Studios – An impressive tapestry studio located in a renovated Victorian pool building.
 The studios are famous for their colourful exhibits and viewing gallery, where you can watch the artists at work.